-- a stable isotope of hydrogen with a mass approximately twice that of the usual isotope.
+- A stable isotope of hydrogen with a mass approximately twice that of the usual isotope.
 (Symbol: D)

 Deuterium atoms have a neutron as well as a proton in the nucleus, and the isotope is present to about 1 part in 6,000 in naturally occurring hydrogen.
 It is used as a fuel in thermonuclear bombs, and heavy water (D2O) is used as a moderator in nuclear reactorsMore example sentences

-1930s: modern Latin, from Greek deuteros 'second'
+1930s: modern Latin, from Greek deuteros 'second'.

 More definitions of deuteriumDefinition of deuterium in: